John Bard (physician): Early life and education

 John Bard was born in Burlington, New Jersey.
 His father, Peter Bard, was a Huguenot refugee who fled France following the revocation of the edict of Nantes and settled in Burlington, where he was appointed judge of the supreme court and a member of the governor's council.
 John Bard's father died at an early age and his mother, a daughter of an English physician named Marmion, raised the family of seven children alone.
-John, her third son, was sent to Philadelphia, where he received a rudimentary classical education from a Scottish gentleman named Annan.
-Annan was an accomplished Latin teacher and an exponent of polished manners.
+John, her third son, was sent to Philadelphia, where he received a rudimentary classical education from a Scottish gentleman named Annan, who was an accomplished Latin teacher and an exponent of polished manners.

 At the age of fifteen, John was apprenticed to John Kearsly, a talented English surgeon known for his temper.
 He reportedly treated his pupils severely and subjected them to menial employments, to which John would have scarcely submitted, as he said, were it not for fear of disappointing his mother and because of his affection for Mrs. Kearsley, who showed him the greatest kindness.
 For seven years, he stayed with the doctor, sacrificing sleep for hours of study.

 An early friendship with Benjamin Franklin served to brighten Bard's leisure hours and stimulate his industry.
 They were members of the same club and they maintained their friendship throughout life through correspondence.